LionelSalesses/AsusLinuxTray/README.md

 - python >= 3   (tested with version 3.10.5)
 - PyQt5
 - powerprofilectl   (tested with version 0.11.1)
-- supergfxctl  (tested with version 4.0.4)
+- supergfxctl  (tested with version 4.0.4, broken with version 5.0.1)

 # Usage